browserengineering/book/book/animations.md

 * *Compile* GPU programs that raster and draw the display list.[^compiled-gpu]

 [^compiled-gpu]: That's right, GPU programs are dynamically compiled!
 This allows them to be portable across a wide variety of implementations that may have very different instruction sets or acceleration tactics.
-Of course, between frames these compiled programs will typically be cached, so this step won't occur on every frame.
+These compiled programs will typically be cached, so this step won't occur on every animation frame.

 * *Raster* every drawing command into GPU textures.[^texture]